turbopape/postagga/README.md

 The suite of tools used to process these two corpora are in the [corpuscule project](https://github.com/turbopape/corpuscule).
-**Please refer to the licensing of these corpora to see to what extent you can use derived work from them.**
+**Please refer to the licensing of these corpora to see what extent you can use work derived from them.**

 We then trained a  model out of the above English corpus: